 There doesn’t have to be a war or risk for an airline to take a strange route, however, so keeping up with world events won’t always signal prices for your next trip.

 Planning a flight path is complicated and requires international cooperation, which is sometimes difficult.
-One example that comes to mind is the American Airlines flight from JFK to Delhi, which never used Russian airspace even before the crisis.
+One example that comes to mind is the American Airlines flight from JFK to Delhi, which never used Russian airspace before the crisis.

 They must therefore overfly Europe, Turkey, and Central Asia, adding several hours to the flight time and longer than their competitor United.